danmasta/angular-google-maps/README.md

       <td><pre>streetview.success</pre></td>
       <td>$emit</td>
       <td>$scope</td>
-      <td>Event is broadcasted each time the <code>[streetview-service]</code> has completed successfully.
+      <td>Event is emited each time the <code>[streetview-service]</code> has completed successfully.
 Callback param is a Google maps streetview panorama data object.
 Callback function would look like:
       <pre>
 $scope.$on( 'streetview.success', function( data ) {
   //do stuff